NagelTech/NTJsonStore/README.md

  - Add a way to return mutable JSON data.
 Return immutable by default to make caching work better.

  - Aggregate returns, ie "sum(user.age)"

+ - Add method to determine if JSON is the current value.
+(NTJsonCollection isJsonCurrent:) This will enable higher-level caching (Model level)

+ - Add notifications when collections or objects are modified.
+This also enables caching.

+ - Add notifications when query results are changed.
+(This becomes possible with robus query caching.)

 Don't Do